-Crs # Name CS631 Thesis Writing 1 This thesis workshop seminar is intended to support students as they complete and defend a successful master's thesis for the CS program.
-The thesis (30-50 pages) will be both critical and constructive; that is, should reveal, challenge, and dismantle systems of oppression, while also reimagining possible ways forward.
+Course Name Description Credit Crs# CS601 Critical Theory 3: Critical Race This seminar explores Critical Race Theory as an analytical framework that provides epistemological and methodological Theory & Postcolonial Theory approaches to the study of structural inequalities.
+The seminar takes as its starting point Critical Race Theory's insistence that racism is pervasive, persistent, and ongoing and examines how institutional racism, colonialism, and imperialism are embedded in institutions, laws, practices, and policies.
+The seminar approaches "race" as a social construction with material effects (racism) and investigates the roles language, images, and other forms of cultural production play in racism. (de)colonization, and resistance movements.
+The seminar will combine required content with opportunities for intense engagement with specialized topics the student chooses to explore more deeply related to their thesis work.
+Students will be encouraged to connect assigned texts to their own areas of expertise and research interests.
+CS630 Professional Practice In this seminar, students develop effective professional strategies to successfully pursue a chosen career path upon completion of the CS program.
+The course helps students identify opportunities for achieving meaningful career objectives and for making a contribution as a critical citizen.
+Students learn concrete professional skills: curriculum vitae formatting, email and communication etiquette, letter writing, interviewing, public speaking, job search resources, portfolio development, and how to apply for opportunities (which may include PhD programs, teaching positions, publications, grants, fellowships, internships, residencies, or exhibitions).
+The objective is to prepare the future CS graduate to identify, plan and pursue a strategy for meaningful career development and a rewarding professional life in which their talents translate into a significant critical cultural contribution.
+CS631 Thesis Writing 1 This thesis workshop seminar is intended to support students as they complete and defend a successful master's thesis for the CS program.
+The thesis (30-50 pages) will be both critical and constructive; that is, it should reveal, challenge, and dismantle systems of oppression, while also reimagining possible ways forward.
 The course will provide students with opportunities to present, refine, and receive feedback on their written work.
-Regular reviews of drafts will occur in a combination of writing workshops, assigned critical friends groups, and meetings with the professor throughout the sentester.
+Regular reviews of drafts will occur in a combination of writing workshops, assigned critical friends groups, and meetings with the professor throughout the semester.
 Each student will be provided with an additional mentor with expertise in their area of investigation.
 Final thesis work will be presented to a panel of faculty, artists, and community stakeholders at the start of the spring semester.
-6 CS632 Thesis Writin Due to the fact that so much graduate writing ends up gathering dust on library shelves or serving as doorstops, this workshop is designed to help students prepare their thesis work for publication in the world.
+CS632 Thesis Writing 2: Preparing for Due to the fact that so much graduate writing ends up gathering dust on library shelves or serving as doorstops, this Publication workshop is designed to help students prepare their thesis work for publication in the world.
 At the beginning of the semester, students will present and defend their completed thesis paper to a panel composed of faculty, artists, and community stakeholders.
-In addition to evaluating the thesis work, the panel will also help students determine the next shape(s) their thesis work should take and the best venue for its distribution.
+In addition to evaluating the thesis work, the panel will also help students determine the next shape(s) their thesis work should take and the best venues for its distribution.
 The form of publication will depend on the student's area of interest and professional practice plans-perhaps an essay for Art Forum, articles for peer-reviewed academic journals, a mission statement and business plan for a non-profit, a series of critical art essays, a community manifesto, a zine, or something else entirely.
-6